formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 ## Application Output

-Running the application you will get output similar to the following, expect the documentIds will change.
+Running the application, you will receive an output similar to the following, expect the documentIds will change.

 ```
 added document e234f1eb-33a7-46a1-aa1c-aaeb54e823ff with access attributes